cmk/rings/README.md

 ## Basic Definitions

 Unfortunately there is little standardization around the names of the structures defined by various relaxations of the ring axioms.
-In fact the ring axioms themselves are not without controversy: since [at least](https://en.wikipedia.org/wiki/Ring_(mathematics)#History) Noether's time, mathematicians have been in disagreement regarding whether to include muliplicative units in the definition of a ring, and by extension a semiring.
+In fact the ring axioms themselves are not without controversy: since [at least](https://en.wikipedia.org/wiki/Ring_(mathematics)#History) Noether's time, mathematicians have been in disagreement regarding whether to include muliplicative sunits in the definition of a ring, and by extension a semiring.
 Here we follow the terminology in Gondran & Minoux's _Graphs, Dioids and Semirings_.

 A right pre-semiring (sometimes referred to as a bisemigroup) is a type `R` endowed with two associative binary operations: `<>` and `><`, along with a right-distributivity property connecting them: